Tenshin000/CogniPredictAD/README.md

 *Univeristy of Pisa,*
 *Department of Information Engineering,*
 *m.sc.
-Computer Engineering / m.sc.
 Artificial Intelligence and Data Engineering*

 *Project by Francesco Panattoni*